Trump’s quest to overturn election runs into quiet resistance from local and state Republicans

 The op-ed he wrote last month with House Majority Leader Kerry Benninghoff was blunt: “We have said it many times and we will happily say it again: The Pennsylvania General Assembly does not have and will not have a hand in choosing the state’s presidential electors or in deciding the outcome of the presidential election.”

-But Corman told the Philadelphia Inquirer this week that “we need to be patient and allow the process — the constitutional process that has been laid out for us — to unfold” and that legal processes still in motion should be allowed to conclude before results are certified.
+But Corman told the Philadelphia Inquirer this past week that “we need to be patient and allow the process — the constitutional process that has been laid out for us — to unfold” and that legal processes still in motion should be allowed to conclude before results are certified.
 He also said the only way the state legislature might be involved in that process would be “if there was no certification of the results.”

 In Wisconsin, the GOP-led Committee on Campaigns and Elections said it was collecting “complaints, concerns or allegations” about the November election, but few lawmakers spent time discussing Trump’s allegations that Biden’s 20,000-vote victory in the state resulted from widespread fraud.
 Instead, Republican House Speaker Robin Vos spent Friday meeting with Democratic Gov. Tony Evers discussing a coronavirus relief package.